Kelowna Falcons: 2024

 On July 9, Trey Duffield and Gavyn Jones were selected to represent the Falcons in the All Star Game.

 The Falcons failed to improve on their 31-23 record from the previous season, posting a 20-34 record and finishing sixth in the north division, 15 games behind the division leading AppleSox.
 23,776 fans attended home games for an average of 914 per game.

 The Falcons failed to make the postseason.

 2025

 Joel Hogan was named pitcher of the week by the league on June 9.
-Gio De Graau (Newman) earned the same honor on June 30.
+Gio De Graau (Newman) earned the same honour on June 30.

 De Graau was selected to represent Kelowna at the All Star Game in Bellingham on July 8.

 Former Falcon JP Smith was selected in the 2025 Major League Baseball draft.

 The Falcons regressed from the previous season.
 The team went 19-35 and finished last in the North Division.
 13,746 total fans attended the Falcons' twenty-seven home games for an average of 509 fans per game.

 The Falcons were eliminated from playoff contention for the second straight season.

+2026

+The Falcons improved on their 19-35 record from the previous season.
+The team posted a 30-24 record and finished fourth in the North Division.
+Pitcher Max Biddle finished second in the league with a 3.15 ERA, three wins, and thirty-three strikeouts.
+The Falcons qualified for the postseason after a two year absence as a wildcard but were swept in the North Division Series by the Wenatchee AppleSox two games to none.
+Kelowna has not won a playoff game since their division series win over Bellingham in 2018.

+Matthew Pena was named the WCL's player of the week twice on June 1st and July 6th.
+Seth Summer was awarded pitcher of the week on June 29th.

+Former Falcon Griffin Naess was selected by the Chicago Cubs in the 2026 Major League Baseball draft.

+Jacob Loving and Seth Summer were chosen to represent Kelowna at the 2026 WCL All Star Game in Victoria.